Guide to Financial Giving

 If you wish to have a family member added to our records, please contact the office at email@example.com or call 312.943.7801.

-There are six major religious holidays when the temple sends out Donation Envelopes.
+There are six major religious holidays when the temple sends out Donation envelopes.
 These include: Ho-onko, Hanamatsuri, Gotan-e, Obon, Ohigan and Bodhi Day (you can learn more about these holidays by visiting the Buddhist Holidays page).

-These are specific-use funds that include:
+These are specific-use funds with donations from $50 to $100.

 - MBT Legacy Garden (maintenance)